hreilly/gvwire-templates/README.md

 # gvwire-templates
 Email templates for GV Wire

-Designed for use with Activecampaign
+Designed for use with Activecampaign, though with minor modifications, they should work through an major email marketing platform.

+# Welcome Letter Template

+This letter will automatically send to new subscribers and won't need to be updated frequently.

 # Newsletter Template

-RECOMMENDED PROGRAMS: Dreamweaver, Photoshop, Brackets, Word, RIOT, Cyberduck
+RECOMMENDED PROGRAMS: Editor of choice (VS Code, Atom, Sublime, Vim, Dreamweaver), Photoshop, Brackets, Word, RIOT, Cyberduck

 CUSTOMIZATION NOTES:

-1. To start, I prefer to copy everything from the .doc to a good text editor [http://brackets.io/].
+1. To start, I prefer to copy everything from the .doc to a good simple text editor [http://brackets.io/].
 It's much easier to highlight the text you want and avoid pulling in odd formatting or line breaks. *You'll still need the word document for links.*

 1. For each newsletter, the featured images should be created using the included PSD template, then optimized in RIOT to under 25kb each, if possible (OK to save over the original).
 To work with, I just download the 750x400 image versions from both articles.
 If adjustments need to be made, they should focus on making these smaller images more eye-catching than the originals and also ensuring that they don't clash too intensely with the newsletter's color palette.
 It may be necessary to find alternative artwork in some situations.